 - Shield Discipline - Returns mana to you through fully absorbed Power Word: Shields.
 Requires no change to how you play and currently is the highest mana regen talent in the row.
 Go to talent if you are hurting for mana.

 - Mindbender - While this does have a 1 minute cooldown, it is considered very low-maintenance and easy to use.
 It synergizes very well with Haste due to the increased attack speed of your Mindbender providing more damage and healing.
 Top pick for M+ and is the highest HPS talent.

 - Clarity of Will - A slow casted absorb which caps at two casts on a target.
-Decent for Dungeon content.
-This talent is not recommended for raids.
+Strong for high-end Mythic+ and good for raid encounters like Varimathras where it helps players with a healing debuff stay alive.

 - Divine Star - Your star will travel in a straight line away from you damaging and healing, then return to you.
 Both Star and Halo's damage only transfers to Atonement on the first target hit.

 - Halo - A wide reaching heal that is good for more spread out fights and the heal amount is no longer determined by the distance at which the ally is from you.
 If Halo hits them at 20 yards, they are healed for the same amount as if they were at 5 yards.